 Example #1 – Forwards

-Therefore, the two parties come into an agreement for 6 months to fix the price of corn per quintal at $10.
-Even if the rainfall destroys the crops and the prices increases, ABC would be paying only $10 per quintal and Bruce Corns is also obligated to follow the same terms.
+Therefore, the two parties come to an agreement for six months to fix the price of corn per quintal at $10.
+Even if the rainfall destroys the crops and the prices increase, ABC would be paying only $10 per quintal, and Bruce Corns is also obligated to follow the same terms.